-The course will employ a variety of instructional methods to accomplish its objectives, including some of the following: lectures, audio visual materials including DVD, small group discussions and research papers.
+The course will employ a variety of instructional methods to accomplish its objectives, which may include:

 Means of Assessment

-Evaluation will be based on course objectives and be carried out in accordance with Douglas College policy.
+Evaluation will be carried out in accordance with Douglas College Evaluation Policy.
 The instructor will provide a written course outline with specific evaluation criteria at the beginning of the semester.
-Evaluation will be based on some of the following:

 An example of one possible evaluation scheme would be: